frederic-perez/AmE-dictionary/data/dictionary.md

 __pal__ _n informal_ A close friend; comrade; chum.
 __paladin__ _n_ :two: /PAL-uh-din/ A paladin is a leading champion of a cause, or a trusted military leader (as for a medieval prince).
 Someone who fights for a cause. _Syn_ champion, fighter, hero _The keynote speaker is regarded as a paladin of environmental justice._
 __palanquin__ _n_ :two: A closed litter carried on the shoulders of four bearers. _Syn_ palankeen
-__palatable__ _adj_ :six: /PAL-uh-tuh-bul/ __1__ Agreeable to one’s sense of taste or palate. _The soup was too bland for my taste, so I added some salt and pepper to make it palatable._ __2__ Agreeable or acceptable to the mind. _Those who are afraid of flying often consider traveling by train as the palatable alternative._
+__palatable__ _adj_ :seven: /PAL-uh-tuh-bul/ __1__ Agreeable to one’s sense of taste or palate. _The soup was too bland for my taste, so I added some salt and pepper to make it palatable._ __2__ Agreeable or acceptable to the mind. _Those who are afraid of flying often consider traveling by train as the palatable alternative._
 __palate__ _n_ :three::hammer: _I add a few spices to educate their palates._
 __palaver<sup>1</sup>__ _n_ :four: Talk intended to charm or beguile. _Syn_ blandishment, cajolery _Then she would pounce upon me with a lot of that drivelling poodle palaver and kiss me on the nose—but what could I do?_
 __palaver<sup>2</sup>__ _v_